sosacrazy126/cursorrules-architect/CONTRIBUTING.md

 ### Prerequisites

 - Python 3.8 or higher
+- API keys for at least one of the following providers:
-- An OpenAI API key with access to `o1`
+  - OpenAI API key with access to `o1`, `o3-mini`, or `gpt-4o`
-- An Anthropic API key with access to `claude-3-7-sonnet-20250219`
+  - Anthropic API key with access to `claude-3-7-sonnet-20250219`
+  - DeepSeek API key with access to DeepSeek Reasoner
 - Git

 ### Installing Dependencies